flatwhatson/guix-channel/README.md

 ### emacs-pgtk-native-comp

-Emacs built from an unofficial `pgtk-nativecomp` branch, which combines a pure GTK3 rendering engine with the experimental native compilation feature.
+Emacs built from an unofficial `pgtk-nativecomp` branch, which is a merge of the `feature/pgtk` and `feature/native-comp` branches on savannah.
+PGTK provides a "pure" GTK3 rendering engine, bringing support for Wayland and improved performance on X.

-See [masm11's branch][masm11-pgtk] for more information on pgtk.
+See [masm11's branch][masm11-pgtk] for more information on PGTK.

-See [fejfighter's branch][fejfighter-pgtk] for the original pgtk+nativecomp merge.
+See [fejfighter's branch][fejfighter-pgtk] for the original pgtk-nativecomp merge.

-This package builds from [my pgtk-nativecomp branch][flatwhatson-pgtk], which keeps stable commit references by merging instead of rebasing and avoids merging master unless the `feature/native-comp` upstream has done so.
+This package builds from [my pgtk-nativecomp branch][flatwhatson-pgtk] which is frequently updated from the upstream branches on savannah.

 ### libgccjit-10